North Mountain offers two types of residency programs:

 During each session, a staff member lives onsite to manage the property, assist residents, and, if needed, facilitate and connect to the local community.
 Residents are invited to attend occasional group events and outings.

-At the end of each session, we schedule a brief studio visit for each resident.
+Near the end of each session, we schedule a brief studio visit for each resident.
 We interview each resident to learn the story of their experience in a brief text and documentary photographs.
 This is posted to our news page shortly after the residency session.

 At the conclusion of each session, we ask residents to help clean and restore the personal, studio, and common spaces for the next group of residents.
 We request that residents complete a feedback form to help North Mountain understand how the residency helped their creative process, and how we could improve.
 We also ask that residents write notes to future residents in the community journal.